 Rod Abernethy - Bios

 Rod Abernethy is a unique blend of an authentic southern folk troubadour, master acoustic guitarist and award winning composer for film, TV and video games.
-Grand Prize Winner of American Songwriter's Bob Dylan Song Contest, Rod's new album "Normal Isn't Normal Anymore" is due for release in 2020.
+Rod is the 2021 Overall Grand Prize Winner of the International Acoustic Music Awards and the 2019 Winner of American Songwriter's Bob Dylan Song Contest, his latest album "Normal Isn't Normal Anymore" was released February 2021.

 Radio Promotion/Interviews: Kari Estrin Management & Consulting, Nashville TN 37206 - 615.262.0883 - email@example.com